ice-bergtech/kr8/docs/godoc/kr8-util.md

     // Comma-separated list of include filters
     // Filters can include:
     //
     // regex filters using the "~" operator.
-For example, "name~^myregex$"
+For example, "name~^myRegex$"
     // equality matches using the "=" operator.
-For example, "name=myvalue"
+For example, "name=myValue"
     // substring matches using the "=" operator.
-For example, "name=myvalue"
+For example, "name=myValue"
     //
     // If no operator is provided, it is treated as a substring match against the "name" field.
     Includes string
     // Comma-separated list of exclude filters.
     // Filters can include:
     //
     // regex filters using the "~" operator.
-For example, "name~^myregex$"
+For example, "name~^myRegex$"
     // equality matches using the "=" operator.
-For example, "name=myvalue"
+For example, "name=myValue"
     // substring matches using the "=" operator.
-For example, "name=myvalue"
+For example, "name=myValue"
     //
     // If no operator is provided, it is treated as a substring match against the "name" field.
     Excludes string